Bobohizan: Role

-A Bobohizan plays a pivotal role in a daily life of the Kadazan people before the advent of Christianity and Islam.
-This ranges from appeasing the rice spirit during Kaamatan festival and magavau ceremony, appeasing the skull spirits during the magang ceremony, appeasing and offering sacrifices to the spirits of the sacred jars (gusi) and to exorcise evil spirits.
-Bobohizans are also involved in charms, reading omens and to a lesser extent augury.
+The bobohizan plays a pivotal role in the daily life of the Kadazan people before the advent of Christianity and Islam.
+Her role mainly involves appeasing the rice spirit in the magavau ritual that is held concurrently with the Kaamatan festival, appeasing the skulls in the magang ceremony, appeasing and offering sacrifices to the spirits of the sacred jars (different from the burial jar) and exorcising evil spirits.
+The bobohizan is not only the skilled ritual specialist, but also the custodian of traditions and customs, and her objectives are to help the people live their lives wisely and without complications.

-The bobohizan in Penampang District are divided into the category as follows:
+The bobohizan in Penampang District are divided into three categories: